senarvi/senarvi.github.io/_posts/2016-11-20-avoiding-problems-in-theano-graphs.md

  | |GpuReshape{2} [id CJ] ''
  | ...
  |HostFromGpu [id CT] ''
- | |GPU_mrg_uniform{CudaNdarrayType(float32, vector),inplace}.1 [id CU]
+ | |GPU_mrg_uniform{CudaNdarrayType(float32, vector),inplace}.1
  |   |<CudaNdarrayType(float32, vector)> [id CV]
  |   |MakeVector{dtype='int64'} [id CW] ''
 ```

 ### Profiling performance

-Profiling is important after making nontrivial changes to a Theano function, to
+Profiling is important after making changes to a Theano function, to make sure
-make sure that the compiled code won't run inefficiently.
-Profiling can be
+that the compiled code won't run inefficiently.
+Profiling can be enabled by
-enabled by setting the flag `profile=True`, or for certain functions
+setting the flag `profile=True`, or for certain functions individually by
-individually by passing the argument `profile=True` to `theano.function`.
+passing the argument `profile=True` to `theano.function()`.

 When profiling is enabled, the function runs very slowly, so if your program
 calls it repeatedly, you probably want to exit after a few iterations.
 When the